woossi0/suite/docs/usermanual/source/intro/installation/windows/uninstall.rst

       Ready to uninstall OpenGeo Suite

 #.
 Uninstalling will not delete your settings and data.
 Should you wish to delete this directory, you will need to do it manually.
 The uninstallation process will display the location of your settings directory.
+By default, this directory is located at :file:`C:\\ProgramData\\Boundless\\OpenGeo`.

    .. figure:: img/undatadir.png